guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 docker run --rm -it --name app_container [image_name]
 ```

-Containers are independent of the storage containers.
+<strong style="color: #d79921">Containers are independent of the storage containers</strong>.
 Depending on the storage layer, in some cases it may run out of layers.
 Some storage have a limited number of layers.

 To <strong style="color: #b16286">copy a file</strong> to a container: